Swiss Army knife: Soldier knife 08

 In 2007 the Swiss Government made a request for new updated soldier knives for the Swiss military for distribution in late 2008.
 The evaluation phase of the new soldier knife began in February 2008, when Armasuisse issued an invitation to tender.
 A total of seven suppliers from Switzerland and other countries were invited to participate in the evaluation process.
 Functional models submitted by suppliers underwent practical testing by military personnel in July 2008, while laboratory tests were used to assess compliance with technical requirements.
 A cost-benefit analysis was conducted and the model with the best price/performance ratio was awarded the contract.
 The order for 75,000 soldier knives plus cases was worth SFr 1.38 million.
 This equates to a purchase price of SFr 18.40, €12.12, £11.13 in October 2009 per knife plus case.

 Victorinox won the contest with a knife based on the One-Hand German Army Knife as issued by the German Bundeswehr and released in the civilian model lineup with the addition of a toothpick and tweezers stored in the nylon grip scales (side cover plates) as the One-Hand Trekker/Trailmaster model.
 Mass production of the new Soldatenmesser 08 (Soldier Knife 08) for the Swiss Armed Forces was started in December 2008, and first issued to the Swiss Armed Forces beginning with the first basic training sessions of 2009.

-The Soldier Knife 08 has an 111 mm long ergonomic dual density handle with TPU rubbery thermoplastic elastomer non-slip inlays incorporated in the green Polyamide 6 grip shells and a double liner locking system, one-hand 86 mm long locking partly wavy serrated chisel ground (optimized for right-handed use) drop point blade sharpened to a 24° angle, wood saw, can opener with small 3 mm slotted screwdriver, locking bottle opener with large 7 mm slotted screwdriver and wire stripper/bender, reamer, Phillips (PH2) screwdriver and 12 mm diameter split keyring.
+The Soldier Knife 08 has an 111 mm long ergonomic dual density handle with TPU rubbery thermoplastic elastomer non-slip inlays incorporated in the green Polyamide 6 grip shells and a double liner locking system, one-hand 86 mm long locking partly wavy serrated chisel ground (optimized for right-handed use) drop point blade sharpened to a 24° angle, wood saw, can opener with small 3 mm slotted screwdriver, locking bottle opener with large 7 mm slotted screwdriver and wire stripper/bender, reamer sharpened to a 48° angle, Phillips (PH2) screwdriver and 12 mm diameter split keyring.
 The Soldier Knife 08 width is 34.5 mm, thickness is 18 mm, overall length opened is 197 mm and it weighs 131 g.
-The Soldier Knife 08 is manufactured only by Victorinox.
+The Soldier Knife 08 was not manufactured by Wenger.

-Knives issued by other militaries
+Other militaries

 The armed forces of more than 20 different nations have issued or approved the use of various versions of Swiss army knives made by Victorinox, among them the forces of Germany, France, the Netherlands, Norway, Malaysia and the United States (NSN 1095-01-653-1166 Knife, Combat).

 Space program

 The Swiss Army knife has been present in space missions carried out by NASA since the late 1970s.

 In 1978, NASA sent a letter of confirmation to Victorinox regarding a purchase of 50 knives known as the Master Craftsman model.

 In 1985, Edward M. Payton, brother of astronaut Gary E. Payton, sent a letter to Victorinox, asking about getting a Master Craftsman knife after seeing the one his brother used in space.

 There are other stories of repairs conducted in space using a Swiss Army knife.